MattiaSensi/BilliardOrbitFinder/README.md

 γ'(x)=(γ'_1(x),γ'_2(x)).

-Notice that these tables usually depend on one or more parameters, e.g. the lengths of the axes of an elliptic billiard.
+Notice that these tables may depend on one or more parameters, e.g. the lengths of the axes of an elliptic billiard.
+This is the case for all the examples we include here.

 We then provide an initial condition for the dynamics in the form of a sequence of N values x_i, i=1,2,...,N in [0,1).